 Second, Check Your Surveys Or Quiz Results

 Some marketers are minimalists who wouldn’t dare to ask for more than an email address to sign up for their mailing list.

 Fine, you can still get access to nuanced data by creating a survey or quiz.

-A survey gives you the opportunity to not only get that valuable demographic information but also insights into individual tastes, preferences, and beliefs.
+A survey allows you to not only get that valuable demographic information but also insights into individual tastes, preferences, and beliefs.

 To make a maximum result from your survey or a quiz, you should give them an incentive why they need to take it.